 What causes them?

 We do not know what causes OA and TOF.
 It is not due to anything that happened during pregnancy.
 It is very rare, occurring in between one in 3500 and one in 5000 births.
+OA and TOF can occur in different forms and combinations - the most common forms are shown below.
 OA and TOF can be associated with other problems, so doctors will examine your child closely to check if this is the case.

 How are OA and TOF repaired?